 On this basis, my answer is to have a big network / list, because the stats then start to work in your favour.
 In my case, I have over 14,000 connections within Twitter; several thousand LinkedIn connections; a strong newsletter subscription list; a CRM that currently has 7161 contacts within it (dating back over a thirty year period); and the The Marketing Compass website for business owners who are interested in learning about marketing, which has thousands of members.
 If I get bored, I can flip through my business card files, but I haven’t had the time to do this for several years.

 The other key factor is that I communicate regularly, i.e. via a monthly newsletter, our interactive website and via the social media platforms.
-I connect with people, exchange views, let them know what I am up to and invite them to free to attend marketing events.
+I connect with people, exchange views as often as I can.
 I relentlessly give marketing information, tips and ideas away for free.
 These strategies help to build my list.
 In amongst the 99% is the elusive 1% who are looking for marketing consultancy / training.